How To Write New Transactions Types

 Seamless Integration With ARK Core API And SDKs:

-We provide different programming language implementations of our API, all accompanied by full cryptography protocol implementation**.** Simply install the SDK of your choice and start interacting with the blockchain.
+We provide implementations of our API for many programming languages, all accompanied by full cryptography protocol implementation.
+Simply install the SDK of your choice and start interacting with the blockchain.
 For more information about our SDKs (REST API and crypto) refer to our SDK Documentation.

 Use the Builder class to create transaction payloads and send it to the core nodes.